ssrhaso/Market-Optimal-Execution-System/README.md

 - **Baselines:** VWAP, TWAP, single-agent RL (for controlled benchmarking)

 All training and evaluation conducted on **synthetic price data** to enable reproducible research and robust algorithm analysis.
-Use this repo for developing and benchmarking methodologies before validating on real market data.
+This repo was used for for developing and benchmarking methodologies in order to validate on real market data in a seperate project repo.

 ## Repository Structure